Transforming Bunbury's Waterfront

 - Scope 3: Landscaping and revitalisation works for the remaining length of Casuarina Harbour and Casuarina Beach.

-Status: Jetty Baths Park was officially opened in December 2021.
+Status: Scope 1, the upgrade of Jetty Baths Park, was officially opened in December 2021.
+Scope 2 has also been completed.

 Infrastructure to support future development of the marine industry and provide long-term assets for the community to enjoy will be delivered including: